FPSensor/FPSensor/README.md

 Supported devices:

-**Xiaomi Mi 8 aka dipper**
+**sweet_k6a (no server)

 ¡¡¡¡I don´t maintain public builds for any device for now!!!!

-Also i have a Moto G3, Redmi 4X that i can`t unlock, a old LG F60 and a Huawei P8 Lite.
+Also i have a Redmi 4X that i can`t unlock, a old LG F60 and a Huawei P8 Lite.
 But these are useless

 if You want me to add another device to this list u have two options: